AmirReza-Qezel/MatabOnline/README.md

 # MatabOnline
-Practising Authentucation and Authorization in ASP.NET Core by doing this project
+Practising Authentication and Authorization in ASP.NET Core by doing this project